What Do Toads Eat?

 - Other toads and frogs

-Big toads have been known to eat small mammals like mice.
-Some reptiles, like lizards and snakes, become fair game too.
+Large toads have been known to eat small mammals such as mice.
+Small lizards and even snakes become fair game, too.

 An interesting fact about toads is that they have to swallow their prey whole.
 Some toads have tiny teeth on their lower jaws but they’re only used to hold on to their food.
 So, they don’t chew their food – they swallow it whole.